 1. Closing costs from selling

 When you move, there are a number of costs that are unavoidable.
 This includes realtor fees, home staging, home inspection, lawyer’s fees, and land transfer taxes.
 You may also have to pay a penalty to close your existing mortgage if you’re not able to transfer it to the new home.

 You’ll also face fees for setting up new utility accounts (some may even require a security deposit).

-Unless you’re moving to a brand new or custom home there will likely be some renovations you’ll want to undertake before or shortly after you move in.
-These can range from relatively cheap touch-ups such as painting a few rooms and removing dated carpeting, to more costly projects such as renovating the kitchen or bathrooms.
+Unless you’re moving to a brand new or custom home there’ll likely be some renovations you’ll want to undertake before or shortly after you move.
+They can be cheap touch-ups like paint jobs, or costly ones such as a complete renovation.
 This can all add up to be more expensive than a home addition cost.

 2. Family upheaval

 If you have school-age children and you move out of their school district, you may not be able to keep them in the same school.
 That can result in stress and anxiety of having to leave their friends and make new ones.

 On the other hand, if your school board allows the kids to stay at their school, you’ll have to figure out transportation to get them there and back.